 b.
 Sea surface temperatures – Y. Xue, Z. Hu, A. Kumar, V. Banzon, T. M. Smith, and N. A. Rayner

-Sea surface temperatures (SST) play a key role in regulating climate and its variability by modulating air-sea fluxes.
-In particular, slow variations in SST such as those associated with El Niño-Southern Oscillation (ENSO), the Atlantic multidecadal oscillation (AMO), the Pacific Decadal Oscillation (PDO), the Indian Ocean dipole (IOD), and the Atlantic Niño, potentially are sources of predictability for climate fluctuations on timescales of a season and longer (Deser et al. 2010).
-Here we provide a summary of global SST variations in 2012 with emphasis on the recent evolutions of ENSO, PDO and AMO, and also put the 2012 SST in the context of the historical record since 1950.
+Sea surface temperatures (SSTs) play a key role in regulating climate and its variability by modulating air-sea fluxes.
+Slow variations in SST such as those associated with El Niño-Southern Oscillation (ENSO), the Atlantic multidecadal oscillation (AMO), the Pacific decadal oscillation (PDO), the Indian Ocean dipole (IOD), and the Atlantic Niño, potentially are sources of predictability for climate fluctuations on timescales of a season and longer (Deser et al. 2010).

-To quantify uncertainties in SST variations, we analyzed three SST products: 1) the weekly Optimal Interpolation SST version 2 (OISST; Reynolds et al., 2002), 2) the Extended Reconstructed SST version 3b (ERSST; Smith et al., 2008); and 3) the Met Office Hadley Centre’s sea ice and SST data set (HadISST1; Rayner et al., 2003).
-The weekly OISST is a satellite-based analysis that uses in situ data for bias adjustments of the Advanced Very High Resolution Radiometer (AVHRR) data, and is available since November 1981.
-The ERSST and HadISST1 are historical analyses beginning in the 19th century, and both use statistics developed over the more recent period to extend the SST analysis back in time when in situ observations were sparse.
+Three SST products were analyzed to quantify uncertainties in SST variations.
+The weekly Optimal Interpolation SST version 2 (OISST; Reynolds et al. 2002) is a satellite-based analysis that uses in situ data for bias adjustments of the Advanced Very High Resolution Radiometer (AVHRR) data, and is available since November 1981.
+The Extended Reconstructed SST version 3b (ERSST; Smith et al. 2008) and the Met Office Hadley Centre’s sea ice and SST dataset (HadISST1; Rayner et al. 2003) are historical analyses beginning in the 19th century, and both use statistics developed over the more recent period to extend the SST analysis back in time when in situ observations were sparse.
 The ERSST includes in situ data only, while the HadISST1 includes both in situ measurements and AVHRR retrievals from 1982 onwards.
 All three SST products represent a "bulk" SST at the depth of the ship and buoy instruments, which can range from less than a meter to several meters from the surface.
-In this section, SST variations are quantified as SST anomalies (SSTAs) defined as departures from the 1981-2010 climatology (http://www.cpc.ncep.noaa.gov/products/people/yxue/sstclim).